 Built by R-tools Technology (an old software company dedicated to providing data security solutions since 2000), R-Studio is a sophisticated Mac data recovery tool aimed at recovering files from FAT/NTFS/ReFS, APFS/HFS+/HFS, UFS1/UFS2 and Ext2/Ext3/Ext4 FS partitions.
 The raw file recovery can also be used for heavily damaged or unknown file systems.
 PCWorld and FinancesOnline reviewed the app and gave it 4 out of 5, 9.2 out of 10 ratings respectively.

 5. EaseUS Data Recovery Wizard for Mac (Free, 2GB)

-EaseUS Data Recovery Wizard is a different type of free Mac data recovery software, because the Free edition allows you to recover up to 2GB of data without any restrictions.
-Otherwise, you’ll need to upgrade to Professional version that costs $89.95 which allows you to recover any amount of data and comes with free lifetime technical support.
+EaseUS Data Recovery Wizard is a different type of free Mac data recovery software because the Free edition allows you to recover up to 2GB of data without any restrictions.
+Otherwise, you’ll need to upgrade to the Professional version that costs $89.95 which allows you to recover any amount of data and comes with free lifetime technical support.
 CNET, PCWorld, and TechRadar all gave it this app a high rating.

 7. Prosoft Data Rescue ($99)

 After newly two decades in business, Prosoft continues to offer one of the best Mac data recovery tools in the market — Data Rescue.
 It’s super simple to use, allowing you to recover lost and deleted files even from internal or external drives that no longer appear/respond.
 Supported file types include your precious photos, videos, important business or school documents, and more.
 What we like most about it is the “Clone” feature which you can use to duplicate a potentially failing drive onto a healthy drive.

 8. Mac Data Recovery Guru ($89.73)